ABC Supply History & Milestones

 By 1982, Ken was already a successful entrepreneur and the owner of two well-established companies—International Roofing and Hendricks Real Estate Properties.
 During the economic slowdown of 1982, Ken and his wife, Diane Hendricks, decided not to sit back and wait for better times to come.
 Instead, they chose to take a risk and acquire three supply centers from Bird & Sons Inc. These centers were the first locations of the new American Builders and Contractors Supply.

-Today, the company has more than 700 locations nationwide and is the largest wholesale distributor of roofing products in the United States, and one of the nation’s largest distributors of siding, windows and other select exterior building products.
+Today, the company has 800 locations nationwide and is the largest wholesale distributor of roofing products in the United States, and one of the nation’s largest distributors of siding, windows and other select exterior building products.
 Through L&W Supply Corporation, the company also offers an array of interior products that includes drywall, ceiling tile, steel framing and other interior building supplies.